harlanx/mkv_profile/README.md

 **Image:** [jpg, jpeg, png]

 ## Third Party Requirements
-This app relies on the third party tools [MediaInfo](https://mediaarea.net/en/MediaInfo) and [MKVMerge](https://mkvtoolnix.download/doc/mkvmerge.html) thus required for this app to work.
-You can download them in their websites:
+This app rely on the third party tools [MediaInfo](https://mediaarea.net/en/MediaInfo) and [MKVMerge](https://mkvtoolnix.download/doc/mkvmerge.html) thus required for this app to work.
+You can download it in their websites:
 - [MediaInfo](https://mediaarea.net/en/MediaInfo/Download/Windows)
 - [MKVMerge](https://mkvtoolnix.download/downloads.html#windows)